crismihailescu/socialMotivator/README.md

 Project task requirements:

 	3-5 minimal requirements (will definitely complete)
-		Home Page with guidelines and navigation to other pages Sign Up Page
+		DONE Home Page with guidelines and navigation to other pages DONE Sign Up Page
-		User Pages/Restrictions for companies/users:
+		DONE User Pages/Restrictions for companies/users:
 			Companies can post activities
 			Users can see and choose activities + post proof of completeness + see points

-	3-7 "standard" requirements (will most likely complete) Validation on sign up page
+	3-7 "standard" requirements (will most likely complete) DONE Validation on sign up page
-		Keep track of number of people doing an activity Sorting activities
+		DONE Keep track of number of people doing an activity DONE Sorting activities
 		Leaderboard
-		Create groups/club system for the users
-		Carousel with recommended activities
+		DONE Create groups/club system for the users (almost) DONE Carousel with recommended activities

 	2-3 stretch requirements (plan to complete at least 1!)
-		Searching certain types of activities and viewing a shortened list based on the search Reward - notify issues that they have received the reward Calendar Event to help users
+		(almost) DONE Searching certain types of activities and viewing a shortened list based on the search Reward - notify issues that they have received the reward DONE Calendar Event to help users

 Minimal requirement breakdown: